Batgirl and Black Canary chase down the Chechen.

 Black Canary followed suit.
 The duo cautiously approached the sedan.

 Whew!
-Take the weekend to get over that adrenaline rush.
+Take some time to get over that adrenaline rush.
 When we come back, we’ll wrap up this “Birds of Prey” fanfiction!

 While writing this fanfiction, I used Green Ronin’s Mutants and Masterminds, 3rd Edition RPG, to leave some things to chance.
 Check it out!